 Zika infection is a notifiable condition.
 Imported cases of Zika virus will be reported in the weekly notifiable conditions report.

 Zika virus can be transmitted by Aedes aegypti mosquitoes that are found in north, central and parts of southern Queensland.
 A secondary mosquito, Aedes albopictus can also transmit Zika virus.
 These mosquitoes are only found in the Torres Strait.
-It is possible that local Aedes aegypti mosquitoes in north Queensland (known as the dengue mosquito) could pick up the virus by biting an infected traveller.
+It is possible that local Aedes aegypti and Aedes albopictus mosquitoes could pick up the virus by biting an infected traveller.
 This could lead to further local cases.

 Zika virus can be harmful to unborn babies, so pregnant women or women planning pregnancy should consider deferring travel to Zika affected areas.

 International updates are available from Department of Health Zika country classifications.

 For the public: